paul-s-prk/data-portfolio/README.md

 2. A Python script that read the extracted data and utilised the SQLite3 module for feature engineering and creating tables.
 3. An Excel spreadsheet that utilises Power Query to take the outputs from the previous steps and visualise the data using pivot tables.

-My dashboard provided new and granular insights into the root of defects allowing for greater visibilty of performance and more effective response plans.
+My dashboard provided new and granular insights into the root of logistical defects, guiding decision-making and formulation of effective response plans.
 Nearing the end of my internship, I worked with the business intelligence team to implement the categorisation logic from my SQL statement into the broader internal Amazon Logistics web dashboard.

 ## UFC/MMA Sports Analytics - EDA & Web Scraping '23